an overnight hiking trip to a surprisingly lush corner of Arizona’s Superstition Wilderness at Reavis Ranch

 ELEVATION: trailhead 3600, reavis ranch 4800, high point 5000+

-ACCESS: dirt road, steep grades, but a passenger vehicle is generally okay
+ACCESS: dirt road, steep grades, but most vehicles are generally okay

 DIRECTIONS: Follow US 60 East from Phoenix.
 Take the exit at Apache Junction and follow Highway 88 northeast.
 The road will turn to dirt and descend into a deep canyon.
 Once at the bottom of this steep hill, continue maybe a mile or two until you see a sign for Reavis on the right.
 Turn right (east) on this road and follow it a short distance to the trailhead.